Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-This is a comprehensive introductory course in the Japanese language for beginners to gain beginning-level communicative competency and to form a solid foundation for further studies.
+A comprehensive introductory course in the Japanese language for beginners to gain beginning-level communicative competency and form a solid foundation for further studies.
 Four skills in Japanese will be practiced: listening, speaking, reading, and writing.

 JAPN 102